tmdojo/ablogger/README.md

 | 10 | SDCS | CS for SD card of adafruit Adalogger FeatherWing |
 | 9 | battery monitor | Feather buit-in voltage divider |
 | 6 | RTC INT | RTC INT from adafruit Adalogger FeatherWing|

+Note that pins for SDCS and Slide switch is swapped from v1.0 (to match default of Adafruit Adalogger FeatherWing)